 Open from 6:30am until 10pm, you can always find time to go and work out in our state-of-the-art fitness center and weight room.

-CIE, or the Common Intellecturall Experience, is a mandatory class for all first-year students.
+CIE, or the Common Intellectual Experience, is a mandatory class for all first-year students.
 Share your thoughts about the philosophical readings during a lively in-class discussion with your fellow freshman peers.

 Before even stepping foot on campus freshman year, you will be assigned an academic advisor to help guide you through your journey here at Ursinus.

-There are many international students who attend Ursinus, ranging from Paris, to Berma, to Hong Kong!
+There are many international students who attend Ursinus, ranging from Paris, to Burma, to Hong Kong!

 What’s better than buying your parents their very own “Ursinus Mom” or “Ursinus Dad” t-shirt for their birthday?
-Don’t worry, they won’t embarass you too much!
+Don’t worry, they won’t embarrass you too much!